-Cook for 2-3 minutes or until the sides dries out enough, and you can slide a flat tool under the pancakes without breaking them.
+Cook for 2-3 minutes or until the sides dry out enough, and you can slide a flat tool under the pancakes without breaking them.

-Slide a spatula under the pancake and flip on the other side.
+Slide a spatula under the pancake and flip it to the other side.
 Cook one more minute or until cooked through.

 Cool down on a wire rack and repeat with the remaining batter